palderman/DataSciAg/exercises/R-markdown-basics.md

 frost.
 You decide to put some of your new R skills to use and produce the report using R Markdown.

 To do so, open a new R Markdown file within R Studio.
-Use "Efaw Foliar N and Frost Report" for the title and your name for the author.
+Use "Efaw Foliar N Freeze Mitigation Report" for the title and your name for the author.
 The new file will contain an example template for an R Markdown document.
 Click on the **Knit HTML** button to compile your R Markdown document.
 Compare the resulting output with the R Markdown script.
 Create a subdirectory named data and download the data you will use